taitelee/Courtside/README.md

 Your quick Tunnel has been created!
 Visit it at (it may take some time to be reachable):  |
 2025-10-17T21:17:05Z INF |  https://profits-quad-encoding-provided.trycloudflare.com

+COPY AND PASTE THAT LINK (the link that ends in trycloudflare.com).
+Now go into your .env file and update EXPO_PUBLIC_API_URL to be that link.
+YOU NEED TO DO THIS PLEASE.
+Ok.
 Don't cancel this terminal.
 Make a new terminal and then run:

 cd server && node src/index.js